DanielKnafel/Advanced-Programming-2/README.md

 ![AnomalyDetectionDLL](https://raw.githubusercontent.com/DanielKnafel/Advanced-Programming-2/master/images/anommalyDetectionDLL.png)

-Contains the cpp files from the first semester for learning and detecting annomalies.
+Contains the cpp files from the first semester for learning and detecting anomalies.
 #### Ex1

 ![Ex1](https://raw.githubusercontent.com/DanielKnafel/Advanced-Programming-2/master/images/Ex1.png)

-Contains folders that will be explained after the explnation of the following files:
+Explanation follows files description.

-`CorrelatedFeaturesCalc.cs` - by given a file name, finds all correlated features. returns correlated feature for a given feature and also returns linear regression line
+`CorrelatedFeaturesCalc.cs` - By providing a file name, the class method finds all correlated features.
+Then returns the correlated features for a specific feature name provided and also returns the appropriate linear regression line.
 .

 `DataFileReader.cs` - by given a file name, reader the file and connect to the client. the client and the MainViewModel listens to him by getting events.